The Palace at Arcadia

 Trust is delicate and finite.
 It is the ultimate expression of entropy.
 Trust is a delicate menagerie of spun-glass sculptures, resting precariously upon the shelf of one’s psyche.
 All it takes is one careless hand, and the world comes toppling down, never to be recovered.

 A life can be reconstructed, the fractured pieces of one’s soul picked back up and stitched together, placed in a new vessel to persist.
-One can pierce the veil of the worlds, like an arrow shot into the ether, peeling back the layers of time in order to reach back into a distant era where the mind and the being was still intact.
+One can pierce the veil of the worlds, as an arrow shot into the ether, peeling back the layers of time in order to reach back into a distant era where the mind and the being was still intact.
 But that arrow shoots in both directions, for what is done is done, has been done, and always will be done.
 If an entire life can be reconstructed from the faintest echoes of time and space, so too can a memory of one single mistake.

 And unfortunately, immortality provides one with an eternal lifetime of opportunities to make mistakes.